LemmenAid/surf-spot-finder/README.md

 ### ASCII Art

-ASCII Art is used as a title for the app to improve the user experience and to get the user interested.
+ASCII Art is used as a title for the app to improve the User experience and to add some visual interest.

 ![ACSII Art](README-files/banner-surfspot.png)

 ### Slow Print

-The text in the app are printed slowly to improve user experience and to make sure that the user is not overwhelmed by the text appearing on the screen.
+The text in the app are printed slowly to improve User experience and to make sure that the User is not overwhelmed by the text appearing on the screen.

 ### Welcome Message & Counties

 * As soon as the page is loaded, the ASCII Art is displayed and a welcome message is gradually printed out.
 In the welcome message the purpuse of the app is explained.

-* After the welcome message a list of available Counties is displayed and the user is promted to choose a County where they want to go surfing and want to explore.
+* After the welcome message a list of available Counties is displayed and the User is promted to choose a County where they want to go surfing and want to explore.

 ![Welcome](README-files/welcome.png)

 ### Surfspots

 * After choosing a County the terminal is cleared and a list of available surfspots for that County are displayed.
-The user is asked if they want to explore one of these surfspots or if they want to exit the program.
+The User is asked if they want to explore one of these surfspots or if they want to exit the program.

 ![Surfspots](README-files/surfspots.png)